 CW: Doesn’t the…don’t the Cameronians have a Protestant tradition in the unit?

-JM: Yes but you see I’ll tell you…that’s right, it did, actually out of about twenty that were there that day, and past the doctor, there was only myself and a young chap of seventeen got taken in.
+JM: Yes but you see I’ll tell you…that’s right, it did, actually out of about twenty that were there that day, and passed the doctor, there was only myself and a young chap of seventeen got taken in.
 You see what it is, I’d done a lot of walking, and eh, even, I was known by my walk.

 CW: How do you mean?